Babies learn language and conversational skills before they speak their first word. Here’s how your baby will learn to talk

 They’ll start by babbling

 As your baby starts babbling, you can keep having conversations without words.
 From now on though, you’ll really need to make space for them to babble back to you.
-You might find they has a lot to say – so always give them time to respond.
+You might find they have a lot to say – so always give them time to respond.

 Speaking baby talk